 Students will not be released from school during the day without the written request of a parent or guardian.
-If a child must leave the building other than at the normal dismissal time, a responsible adult must call for him/her and sign him/her out at the secretary's office.
+If a child must leave the building other than at the normal dismissal time, a responsible adult must call for him/her and sign him/her out at the school's office.
 Parents are discouraged from making dental or medical appointments for children during school hours except with an orthodontist, a free clinic, or in the case of an emergency.
-Any child dismissed before 12:00 noon is considered absent for the day.
-This absence will be reflected on the report card.
+Any child dismissed before 12:00 noon is considered an early dismissal and not a full day of school.
+This will be reflected on the report card.